unbit/uwsgi-docs/Tornado.rst

 this will run a uWSGI instance on http port 9090 using tornado as I/O (and time) management and greenlet as suspend engine

+100 async cores are allocated, allowing you to manage up to 100 concurrent requests

 Integrating WSGI with the tornado api
 *************************************